happynear/PainRegression/README.md

 2. Get the performance by [scripts/get_accuracy.m](https://github.com/happynear/PainRegression/blob/master/scripts/get_accuracy.m).

-We suggest further works to use the new evaluation metrics, wMAE and wMSE proposed in our work.
-The evaluation codes are in [scripts/get_accuracy.m].
+We suggest and encourage further works to use the new proposed evaluation metrics, **wMAE** and **wMSE**.
+The evaluation codes are in [scripts/get_accuracy.m](https://github.com/happynear/PainRegression/blob/master/scripts/get_accuracy.m).

 #License